-Sources: Inquiries to UK shipowners conducted by the Department for Transport, (imports) and ONS estimates (exports).
+Sources: Inquiries to UK shipowners conducted by the Department for Transport (imports) until late 2005, then HMRC and ONS estimates (exports).

 Repairs to aircraft: to include the value of repairs carried out in the UK on foreign owned aircraft.

 Source: ONS estimate.